chicheongweng/bxn-exchange-design/README.md

     - The Notification Service consumes the `PortfolioUpdated` event to notify users about Portfolio updates.

-6. After updating the wallet balances, the Wallet Service publishes a `WalletUpdated` event.
+6. After updating the wallet balances, the Ledger Service publishes a `WalletUpdated` event.

 7. This event contains details about the updated wallet balances, including the user ID and the new balance.